sculpin/blog.sculpin.io/source/_posts/2019-04-10-sculpin-3-is-here.md

 * Changes to the `symfony/yaml` component mean that certain YAML front matter values will need to be enclosed in quotes, particularly if they contain colons.
-    * Sculpin should be quite verbose when this happens.
+    * Sculpin is quite verbose when this happens.
+It outputs the name of the affected file, the affected line number, and an excerpt of the line, alongside an explanation of the YAML syntax issue that caused the error.
 * Changes to pagination mean that certain URLs, such as "/blog/page/2.html", will change to a folder (e.g., "/blog/page/2/").
   * A gist can be found here with a concept for providing HTML-based